EMERGING MARKETS-Brazil's real leads Latam FX losses on fiscal concerns

 The country had posted a record deficit in 2020 due to the COVID-19 pandemic, and is struggling to rein in infections.

-Brazil stocks .BVSP were flat in early trade, while the MSCI's index of Latam stocks .MILA00000PUS dropped more than 1%, as they continued to lag their emerging market peers this year.
+Brazil stocks .BVSP were flat, as was MSCI's index of Latam stocks .MILA00000PUS, as they continued to lag their emerging market peers this year.

 Latam assets had lagged their broader peers in 2020 as well, owing to relatively higher COVID-19 spreads and concerns over economic health, given that several regional economies were facing headwinds even before the outbreak.